Disappearance of Laureen Rahn: Disappearance

-Some time around 1:15 a.m. on April 27, Judith arrived home, accompanied by her boyfriend, and noticed that the lightbulbs on all three of the apartment building's floors had been unscrewed, leaving the hallways completely dark.
+Sometime around 1:15 a.m. on April 27, Judith arrived home accompanied by her boyfriend and noticed that the light bulbs on all three of the apartment building's floors had been unscrewed, leaving the hallways completely dark.
 When she arrived at her apartment's front door, she found it unlocked.
-Judith initially looked into her daughter's darkened bedroom, and saw the bed was occupied; she assumed it was Laureen.
+Judith initially looked into her daughter's darkened bedroom, saw the bed was occupied, and assumed it was Laureen.
 Her boyfriend then noticed the back door was open.
-Judith then went to wake Laureen to ask why the door was open, but realized as she approached the bed that it was not her daughter in the bed, but a friend.
-Laureen's friend claimed that Laureen had been in bed with her, but had taken her pillow and blanket to sleep on the couch in the living room.
+Judith went to wake Laureen to ask why, but realized as she approached the bed that it was not her daughter at all, but a friend.
+Laureen's friend claimed that Laureen had been in bed with her but had taken her pillow and blanket to sleep on the couch in the living room.
 The girl would later state that she was unable to recall any of that night due to her inebriation.
 Upon further examination of the apartment, Judith found Laureen's purse and her brand new sneakers, a birthday gift, in the living room.
 None of Laureen's possessions, including her money or clothing, were missing, nor were there signs of a struggle in the apartment.